-It is a common clinical syndrome involving multiple bone in which there is quantitative reduction of bone tissues mass.
-These reduction result in fragile skeleton which is associated with increased risk of fractures, pain or deformity.
-This condition is particularly common in elderly people and post menopausal woman.
+It is a common clinical syndrome involving multiple bones in which there is a quantitative reduction of bone tissue mass.
+These reduction result in the fragile skeleton which is associated with increased risk of fractures, pain or deformity.
+This condition is particularly common in elderly people and post-menopausal women.

 It is classified into two major groups-primary or secondary

-Primary-Results from osteopenia with out underlying diseases.
-Exact mechanism is unknown but result of excessive osteoclastic resorption and bone formation.
+Primary-Results from osteopenia without underlying diseases.
+The exact mechanism is unknown but the result of excessive osteoclastic resorption and bone formation.

-It is subdivided into 2:- idiopathic type found in young & juveniles & less frequent involutional type seen in post menopausal woman and aging individual.
+It is subdivided into 2:- the idiopathic type found in young & juveniles & less frequent involutional type seen in postmenopausal women and aging individuals.

-Except disuse or immobilization is localized to the affected linb.
+Except disuse or immobilization is localized to the affected limb.
 There is enlargement of medullary cavity & thinning of the cortex.

 Histologically-is characterized by active or inactive type.

 • Active osteoporosis is characterized by increased bone resorption & formation.
-Increase in no. of osteoclast, with increased resorptive surface as well as increased quantity of osteoid.
+Increase in no. of osteoclast, with an increased resorptive surface as well as an increased quantity of osteoid.